VorpalBlade/velodyne_multi_laserscan/README.md

 # velodyne_multi_laserscan

+**NOTE**: I no longer work in the field of robotics, this is not maintained.
+But hopefully the ideas and techniques presented here might be of use to you.
+Or the software itself might even still work!

+---

 Node that takes multiple rings of the Velodyne scan and flattens it down, selecting the closest point in each direction.
 The result is published as a laser scan.